 Food and Drinks

-If you’re more interested in sitting back and taking in the sounds, dress for comfort, not fashion – high heel are a no-no girls.
+If you’re more interested in sitting back and taking in the sounds, dress for comfort, not fashion – high heel are a no-no, girls.
 Remember it might be hot during the day, but will get cold at night.
-Jeans work, as do longs that you can roll up if its too hot.
+Jeans work, as do longs that you can roll up if it’s too hot.
 A singlet with long sleeve shirt on top is handy as you can strip off the top layer if needed.
-Hats and sunnies are great, but again expect to lose or break them – take cheapie ones.
+Hats and sunnies are great, but again expect to lose or break them – take cheap ones.

 Bags are a pain to carry all day, and security will check it for anything illegal.
 They are also high on the list of stuff stolen, so try to take what you need in your pockets and leave the luggage in the car boot.

-If you have any degree of love for you fellow man – personal hygiene goes a long way, as does a shower and underarm that morning.
+If you have any degree of love for your fellow man – personal hygiene goes a long way, as does a shower and underarm that morning.

 Don’t be that dickhead

-There will be security everywhere, inside and out looking for idiots.
 If you’re caught with illegal substances, expect to get ejected from the venue, even handed over to the police if they are present.
 Avoid fights.
 There will be some tension at the front, it can’t be avoided with so many people closely packed like that.
-If you bump into someone, acknowledge a sorry (just a eyebrow pop or wave often works) – most understand and have bumped into plenty of people already.
+If you bump into someone, acknowledge a sorry (just an eyebrow pop or wave often works) – most understand and have bumped into plenty of people already.
 If something starts flaring up, move away from the trouble if you can.
-The security will come down pretty harshly on trouble makers, and so will the crowd – don’t be that egg being escorted out of the venue with a bloody nose and no shirt.
+The security will come down pretty harshly on troublemakers, and so will the crowd – don’t be that egg being escorted out of the venue with a bloody nose and no shirt.

 If you are at the front and getting crushed, or feeling faint – just signal out to the security, they will get you out, its part of their job.
 If you don’t want to be knocked around, groped, deafened, covered in filth – the front of the crowd is not for you.

-So, as you’ve probably derived, festival concerts are expensive, tiring and potentially dangerous places.
+So, as you probably know, festival concerts are expensive, tiring and potentially dangerous places.
 After you’ve paid hundreds for your ticket, expect to drop that again on the day for goodies.
-You’re going to get sun burnt or pissed all over by the rain, you’ll be deaf for the next three days, you’ll lose your wallet and your favorite baseball cap, you’ll have words with that loudmouth drunk guy up front, spend half the day queuing for a drink or a piss – but after all thats over and done and you’re back home, I will guarantee you be thinking yeah, that was the best day ever!
+You’re going to get sunburnt or pissed all over by the rain, you’ll be deaf for the next three days, you’ll lose your wallet and your favorite baseball cap, you’ll have words with that loudmouth drunk guy up front, spend half the day queuing for a drink or the toilet – but after all that’s over and you’re back home, I will guarantee you be thinking yeah, that was the best day ever!